 But in retrospect, what’s really surprising about a decision like this?
 For one, the Grammys have never been about defining genre.
 Regardless of what you think, or how you feel about the subtleties of Mackelmore’s music, it’s been defined as hip hop.
 That just is what it is.
 Macklemore and Ryan Lewis are the first duo to ever have their first two singles reach the number one spot in the Hot 100.
 Macklemore is the first independent artist since 1994 to have their song go to number one.
 The song below is the last time that happened.

 I’m not going to go into the details, but it’s plainly obvious that Grammy voters are exerting a large influence in categories where they really aren’t experts.
-It’s such a travesty, I know.
-Yeah, I really wanted Kendrick to win because he sure as hell deserves it, but like I said — the narrative is undeniable for both of them.
+It’s such a travesty, I know. (/s) Yeah, I really wanted Kendrick to win because he sure as hell deserves it, but like I said — the narrative is undeniable for both of them.
 Kendrick will get his; no doubt about that.
-GKMC may be a masterpiece, but The Heist isn’t exactly a piece of shit.
+GKMC may be a masterpiece, but The Heist isn’t exactly garbage.
 We’ll get over it.
 Kendrick will get over it.
 We all will.

 But since all this has gone down, one thing has become truly apparent.
 There is a sect of hip hop fans who couldn’t be more eager to distance themselves from Macklemore.
 There couldn’t possibly be any more of an effort from this group to make it apparent that Mackelmore is absolutely NOT a part of the hip hop culture.
 It’s more feverish and desperate than A-Rod trying to distance himself from his alleged steroid use.
 So panicked.
 So desperate.

 So what is it exactly that’s so threatening about Macklemore?
 For one, it’s that he’s white.
 There is no doubt about that.
-If it’s fair to infer that one of the reasons that Macklemore won all of those Grammys is because he’s white, is it so outlandish to believe that maybe some of the hate towards him is also because he’s a white man finding success in hip hop?
+If it’s fair to infer that one of the reasons Macklemore won all of those Grammys is because he’s white, is it so outlandish to believe that maybe some of the hate towards him is also because he’s a white man finding success in hip hop who doesn’t rap about traditional hip hop things (a-la Eminem, Action Bronson and Mac Miller)?
 No, it’s not outlandish, because it’s stated plainly.
-Check this shit out.

 The top bubble in the above image is an actual message that Macklemore sent to Kendrick Lamar after the Grammys.
 The bottom bubble is the viral brainchild of somebody I feel inclined to say not-so-nice things about; it was shopped in to show just how important it was to hip hop for a panel of old white people to affirm their musical taste.

-Honestly, that’s one of the stupidest fucking things I’ve ever read.
+Honestly, that’s one of the stupidest things I’ve ever read.
 Shame on the child who wrote it.
 This Spin article really worked me up, too.
 Same with this New York Times article.
-Let’s not all act as if hip hop is the last bastion of black pride and honor.
+Let’s not all act as if hip hop is a bastion of cultural pride and honor.
 Give me a break.
-I’ll listen to hip-hop until the day I die, but this posturing and moral grandstanding as if Macklemore stole something from the black community because he pursued his passion (independently of a label, mind you) and achieved is a gigantic joke.
+I’ll listen to hip-hop until the day I die, but this posturing and moral grandstanding as if Macklemore stole something from the community because he pursued his passion (independently of a label, mind you) and achieved is a gigantic joke.

 The dude is gonna get nailed no matter what.
 He should be allowed to defend himself without you putting words into his mouth, especially considering he’s done nothing wrong besides work his ass off for more than a decade to reach the peak of his profession.
 And he pretty much said what we were all thinking.
 We’re going to vilify him for acknowledging that?
 Shuuuuut up.
 I mean, Chris Brown gets better treatment from the same community.
-Apparently, being a women-beating piece of shit is a lesser offense than being a successful white man in hip hop.
+Apparently, beating a woman is a lesser offense than being a successful, non-traditional white man in hip hop.

 One of my biggest beefs with the hip hop community is how grossly hypocritical this whole thing is.
 In a genre with so much filler, so much monotonous bullshit, Macklemore is really your biggest worry?
 I’m not even going to address the remarks accusing Mack of pushing a “Gay Agenda”.
 How paranoid are you?
 You think Macklemore is trying to turn your kids into gays?
 Isn’t the hip hop community the same community that wants me to believe that their aggressive, violent and misogynistic music won’t rub off on my children?
 How is that consistent?

 Hip hop is really self-conscious right now and there’s something very off-putting about it.
-From the community’s need to have Kendrick’s talent affirmed by a Grammy to their denial and subsequent attacks of Macklemore, there is a loud group that is very committed to controlling the message.
+From the community’s need to have Kendrick’s talent affirmed by a Grammy, to their denial and subsequent attacks of Macklemore, there is a loud group that is very committed to controlling the message — Macklemore is not hip hop.